Dental Assistant School

 Are we ready to learn more about CMVC’s dental assistant program?
 Reach out, we are happy to help you explore your options.
 Achieve your goal and bring a smile to someone’s face when you call to enroll to start today!

-CMVC Dental Assistant
+CMVC Dental Assistant Admissions Requirements

-At Compu-Med Vocational Careers, we keep the admissions process simple.
+At Compu-Med Vocational Careers, we keep the admissions process straightforward.
 First, we encourage prospective students to visit one of our Florida locations.
 By visiting the campus, students can quickly learn about the program structure by getting a glimpse of program material and requirements.

 Previous academic experience is analyzed in the admissions process, and certain factors play a role in evaluating applicants.
 At CMVC, we seek applicants who have exhibited the desire to learn and succeed.
 You will be considered for admission if you are serious about achieving education and have a strong desire to grow.